tevaughan/units/README.md

-# `units`: Header-only C++ Library for Physical Quantities
+# units: Header-only C++ Library for Physical Quantities

-Requiring C++-17 or later, the `units` library defines a literal type `dimval`, which models a quantity that is dimensioned according to fundamental physical
+Requiring C++-17 or later, the `units` library defines a literal type vnix::units::dimval, which models a quantity that is dimensioned according to fundamental physical units:
-units:

 - meter (for length)
 - kilogram (for mass)